futuregrid/manual/_sources/account-diag-create-account.txt

       D [label = "2.
 Wait for e-mail", description = "Wait for the e-mail that approves your portal account.
-If you have not head from us within 2 buisiness days use the help form on the portal to contact us.", color="lightgreen"];
+If you have not heard from us within 2 buisiness days use the help form on the portal to contact us.", color="lightgreen"];